 The Disney Dining Plan is amazing and we cannot WAIT for Disney to offer it again!
 Until then, we wanted to explain the dining options available at Walt Disney World and a few tips for eating on your Disney vacation.

-Snacks are everywhere and are some of the best parts of a Disney vacation.
-Lots of them are Mickey shaped too.
+Snacks are a MUST and are some of the best parts of a Disney vacation.
+Can you really go to Disney and NOT get a Disney ice cream?!
 Here are some of our favorite snacks that you won’t want to miss.

 - Mickey Premium Bar

 - Mickey Pretzel